How to set up BIMI records for multiple subdomains while excluding the parent domain?

 ?/7tests passed

 Before troubleshooting BIMI itself, run a focused DMARC check for the parent and each sending subdomain.
-BIMI debugging gets much faster when you know which DMARC record is actually being applied.
+BIMI debugging gets faster when the applied DMARC record and policy are clear.

 Where Suped fits